Skip to main content

 RAG

 Retrieval-augmented generation (RAG) is an AI framework that synergizes the capabilities of LLMs and information retrieval systems.
 There are two main steps in RAG: 1) retrieval: retrieve relevant information from a knowledge base with text embeddings stored in a vector store; 2) generation: insert the relevant information to the prompt for the LLM to generate information.
 RAG is useful to answer questions or generate content leveraging external knowledge including up-to-date information and domain-specific information.
-RAG allows the model to access and utilize information beyond its training data, reducing halluciation and improving factual accuracy.
+RAG allows the model to access and utilize information beyond its training data, reducing hallucination and improving factual accuracy.
 Check out our Basic RAG guide for details.

 Fine-tuning